 A wide range of primary care services are available to registered students who live on and off campus.
 A patient visit fee of $15 is charged for each visit.
+In addition, a $10 fee will be assessed to your account if you fail to keep your appointment and do not notify us in a timely manner.
 Students can pay by check or Gull Card at the time of service.
 Nominal fees for elective services are listed below.

 The University assumes no financial responsibility for student care other than that provided by Student Health Services (SHS).